+After finding signals of disabling edits while making singular edits, we perform sequential editing with ROME.
+Every iteration of sequential editing with ROME leads to model collapse similar to Figure \ref{fig:sequential-rome-original-gptj}(a).
+This collapse occurs at random points during the editing process at one of the facts that clustered away in Figure \ref{fig:fixed-disabling}(a).
 After a long inquiry into the optimization objective of ROME, we found no reason for $|\Delta|$ of certain edits to be so large.
 We then turned to the implementation of ROME and found some interesting discrepancies.
 Although seemingly benign, these discrepancies eventually lead to disabling edits.
 The core reason behind disabling edits is that instead of implementing equation \ref{eq:rome-update-equation} as mentioned in the paper, the authors of ROME \cite{ROME} implement the following equation for $\Delta$:

 where $\Delta_{imp}$ represents the actual implementation of $\Delta$ in the code by \citet{ROME}, with the difference highlighted in bold.
 The difference in implementation and original derivation of ROME is the use of two different types of key vectors.
 Rather than using key-vectors that average over prefix prompts or $k_e$ (eq \ref{eq:key-average}), the authors end up using $k^o_e$ (eq \ref{eq:key-single}) is certain places in the update equation. \textbf{We find that this asymmetry in usage of the key-vector causes disabling edits}.